-The continued security and economic vitality of the United States relies on a sustainable and resilient supply chain of water, energy and food.
+The continued security and economic vitality of the United States relies on a sustainable and resilient supply chain of water, energy, and food.
 Concerns are immediately triggered when natural and human-induced disturbances cut off access to any of these vital components of the supply chain.
-Changing climatic conditions with resulting higher temperatures, shifting growing seasons, more frequent and extreme flooding and drought events pose ever greater challenges to sustainable water, agriculture, aquaculture, transportation and energy resiliency.
-Society is increasingly aware of these climate impacts and rightfully expect officials and decision makers at all levels of government to lead the way in adapting to a different environmental future.
-Knowledge gains from science in turn lead the way in contributing information to support of governmental management decisions and the policy-making process.
-Yet, of the twenty-one environmental issues of the 21st century identified in the United Nations Foresight Report, reconnecting the broken bridges between science and the policy process ranked fourth (UNEP, 2012).
+Changing climatic conditions with resulting higher temperatures, shifting growing seasons, and more frequent and extreme flooding and drought events pose ever greater challenges to sustainable water, agriculture, aquaculture, transportation, and energy resiliency.
+Society is increasingly aware of these climate impacts and rightfully expect officials and decision-makers at all levels of government to lead the way in adapting to a different environmental future.
+Knowledge gains from science in turn lead the way in contributing information to support of governmental management decisions and the policymaking process.
+Yet, of the 21 environmental issues of the 21st century identified in the United Nations Foresight Report, reconnecting the broken bridges between science and the policy process ranked fourth (UNEP, 2012).
 Ranked third are new sets of challenges for ensuring food safety and food security including climate change.

-- Patricia Sobecky, Ph.D., Associate Provost for Academic Affairs, Executive Director, Alabama Water Institute, University of Alabama
+- Patricia Sobecky, Associate Provost for Academic Affairs, University of Alabama; Executive Director, Alabama Water Institute

 - LaDon Swann, National Sea Grant Aquaculture Liaison, Director, Mississippi-Alabama Sea Grant Consortium

 - Kenneth Olson, Professor Emeritus, University of Illinois

 - Lisa Davis, Associate Professor, Department of Geography, University of Alabama

 - Silvana Croope, Resilience Research Engineer, University of Alabama

 - Lois Morton, Professor of Sociology, Iowa State University